RivaD2/personal/Udemy-data-structures/data-structures-notes.md

     - As n grows, even more assignments are added
     - If n is 10, there 10 additions and 10 assignments
 - What we care about here is that as n grows, number of operations grow with n

+### Offical Intro to Big O

+- It is a way to formalize fuzzy counting
+- It is how to talk about how the runtime of an algorithm grows as the input grows
+- It is a way to describe relationship of input to a function and time relative to that input
+- We really only care about trends here, how the runtime grows

+**We say that an algorithm is O9f(n)) if the number of simple operations the computer has to do is eventually less that a constant times(f(n), as n increases**
+    - f(n) means a function with input of n and then an output
+    - f(n) could be linear (f(n) = n)
+    - f(n) could be quadratic (f(n) = nsquared)
+    - f(n) could be constant (f(n) =1)
+    - f(n) could be something entirely different!

+O(1) = as n grows, in this case, there is no change in the runtime O(n) = Number of operations is eventually bounded by a multiple of n O(nsquared) = (think nested for loops)

+### Simplifying Big O Expressions

+- Counting all the operations is tricky and the exact count doesn't matter, the trend matters
+- Constants don't matter
+      - O(2n) -----> is simplified to O(n)
+      - O(500) -----> is now O(1);
+      - O(13nSquared) -------> is simplified to O(nsquared)
+      - O(1) is the fastest then O(n)
+- Smaller terms don't matter either
+     - O(nsquared + 5n + 8) -----> O(nsquared)

+1. Arithmetic operations are constant
+    - Adding, subtracting etc. is constant and computer takes roughly the same amount of time here
+    - Variable assignment is also constant
+2. Accessing elements in an array (by index) or an object(by key) is also constant
+3. In a loop, the time complexity is the length of the loop times the complexity of whatever happens inside the loop

+### Space Complexity

+Whereas **time complexity** involves analyzing the runtime of analgorithm as the size input increases, **space complexity** involves how much memory do we need to allocate in order to run the code in our algorithm